Stuycs-K/project03-final-9-ayushina-kaushald/DEVLOG.md

 Worked with Arslan to finalize server/client communications working(30 min) Started working on game logic functions(completed the checkWord method and started others)(30 min)

+### 2024-01-09 - Brief description
+Implemented game logic within the server/client communications(30 min) Continued more game logic methods including dealing with the queue of players(30 min)